 I’ll be the first to say that before this year I had never volunteered at an animal shelter.
 And to be honest, I initially did it for selfish reasons.
 I was going through a difficult time in my life in Thailand, and I just wanted to feel that unconditional love that animals are so good at giving.

 So, I found a local animal shelter and spent seven hours one day cuddling cats and dogs.
-I felt my heart break a little that I had waited so long to volunteer, but it has now become an experience that I seek out on a regular basis.
+I felt my heart break a little that I had waited so long to volunteer, but now this type of tourism has become an experience that I seek out on a regular basis.

 After that day in Thailand, I went on to volunteer at another animal shelter on another Thai island and an elephant conservatory in northern Thailand.
 I spent an afternoon visiting a donkey sanctuary in Greece, and I just got set-up to be a regular volunteer at my local animal shelter in Santa Cruz while I’m home this winter.